Frustrated Indonesian leader launches charm offensive with investors

 The president also promised to conduct more on-the-ground inspections to ensure top projects, such as Jakarta’s light rail train, were on track.

-Presidential chief of staff Luhut Panjaitan held a similar meeting with nearly 20 fund managers, including local representatives from Deutsche Bank, Schroders , and investment firm CLSA.
+Presidential chief of staff Luhut Panjaitan held a similar meeting with nearly 20 fund managers, including local representatives from Deutsche Bank (DBKGn.DE), Schroders (SDR.L), and investment firm CLSA.

 But some attendees were not immediately swayed by the administration’s pledges.